AndreasChristensen89/resto-booking-system/README.md

 * Same user can make many bookings at the same datetime
     * Implemented a check for booking.author in all bookings and test for booking_start.
 Needed to adjust for length of returns as it always returns one conflicting: the one returned is the booking being made because I need to double-save it to add the ManytoManyField.
 * Got an error creating the test database: permission denied to create database
-    * Need to comment out database in settings and remove commentout for sqlite3 database.
+    * Need to comment out database in settings and remove comment out for sqlite3 database.
 Flip back when done testing
 * When logged in as user the pagination still thinks that all bookings are there, even though the user only has e.g. 1 booking, so it might show 3 pages to paginate
     * Queryset fixed and now only returns the booking for specific user
 * It's possible to create reservations with identical content.
 However, this makes it impossible to open the details.
 Console displays: MultipleObjectsReturned at /reservations/xxxxx/
     * Slug auto-generated, and there are checks for double booking by same user.
 First_name and last_name are no longer used, so details from the user is inserted.
 User must put in details before bookings can be made.
 * Django logs user out when following link to reservation_detail.html.
 User is logged back in when hitting the back button in browser
     * Had to change the render function in ReservationDetail to include "user": User, instead of "user": User.username.
-* Implemented authetication check when canceling and updating reservations.
+* Implemented authentication check when cancelling and updating reservations.
 The check is already done on the reservation list, but the url can be typed in as long as you know the username, which opens up the possibility for non-users to change the reservation.
     * No longer an issue. user authentication added and random slug.
 * Raise validationerror for outside opening hours doesn't show
     * Fixed - I set crispy fields to only show certain fields thereby hiding messages